 NOTE: The racadm remote capability is supported only on management stations.
-For more information, see "Supported Web Browsers."
+For more information, see the Dell Systems Software Support Matrix on the Dell Support website at support.dell.com for more information.

 NOTE: When using the racadm remote capability, you must have write permissions on the folders where you are using the racadm subcommands involving file operations, for example: